BACHELOR OF FINE ARTS

 - International stage: Our professors are internationally-recognized design experts who bring their unique experiences and projects into the classroom.

 - Creative careers: With more than 75,000 jobs generating $5 billion annually in income across design, media, and other creative/artistic fields, D.C.’s creative sector is a major asset to the city’s economy.

 In the IA program you’ll take a core studio and two supporting courses each semester, with topics ranging from graphics to drawing to lighting.
 The core studio sequence starts with Studio 1; as the studios progress, the projects, which range from residential to commercial to institutional, increase in scale and complexity.
 The final studio (Studio 5) is the capstone project, where each student creates and designs an individual project based on individual design interests.
-All students are required to complete an internship for real world experiences.
-You must fulfill the Columbian College general requirements along with the Interior Architecture coursework.
+In addition to general requirements, all students complete an internship for real-world experiences.

 IA students also have the chance to study abroad and explore design concepts and ideas in a variety of cultures.
 From locations such as Berlin, Rome, London, Paris and Copenhagen, our students and faculty travel the world finding new knowledge and creative inspiration.

 In D.C. alone, the creative sector includes more than 75,000 jobs generating $5 billion annually in income across the design, media and other creative/artistic fields, with career possibilities always growing.
 Graduates of the BFA program have gone on to jobs at Waldo's Designs, Deborah Berke Partners, Mark Cunningham Inc., Freelance Space Planning & Design, Washington Workplace as well as starting their own practices.

 Ten of our Interior Architecture B.F.A. students were featured in Dezeen, an influential architecture, interiors and design magazine.
 Read the full article about these talented students.